square/assertj-android/README.md

 A set of AssertJ assertions geared toward testing Android.

+## Deprecated

+The support libraries and play services are developing at a rate which this library cannot sustain.
+Additionally, we no longer think AssertJ's model for supporting alternate assertions is a good practice.

+We recommend using [Truth](https://github.com/google/truth) which has vastly superior extensibility model which, when coupled with things like Kotlin's `apply` method create a really nice assertion experience.

+---

 Writing tests is not the most glamorous part of developing an Android application but it is an invaluable one.
 Using libraries like JUnit and AssertJ provide a great starting point for writing tests.